What is diversion?

 - a combination of the above

-Some diversion programs, such as Mental Health Diversion or Extra Judicial Sanctions (EJS) for youth, are more formal.
+Some diversion programs, such as Mental Health Diversion or for youth, are more formal.
 Whether you use a formal or informal program, you must do the upfront work to avoid being prosecuted.

-You can change your mind at any time about accepting diversion and set a trial date instead.
+You can change your mind at any time about accepting diversion and set a date instead.